Wublab/code-for-TubroPETase/README.md

 code for TubroPETase paper

-Cui LY et al. Deep learning-aided redesign of a hydrolase for near 100% PET depolymerization under industrially relevant conditions.
+Cui YL et al. Deep learning-aided redesign of a hydrolase for near 100% PET depolymerization under industrially relevant conditions.
 2023.
 In submission.

 ## Install